akka/akka/akka-docs/src/main/paradox/dispatchers.md

 is used for `PinnedDispatcher` to keep resource usage down in case of idle actors.
 To use the same thread all the time you need to add `thread-pool-executor.allow-core-timeout=off` to the configuration of the `PinnedDispatcher`.

+## Dispatcher aliases

+When a dispatcher is looked up, and the given setting contains a string rather than a dispatcher config block, the lookup will treat it as an alias, and follow that string to an alternate location for a dispatcher config.
+If the dispatcher config is referenced both through an alias and through the absolute path only one dispatcher will be used and shared among the two ids.

 ## Blocking Needs Careful Management